fkie-cad/Algorithmic-Heap-Layout-Manipulation-in-the-Linux-Kernel/visualisation/README.md

 3 prs
 ...
 ```
-The first column indicates the number of candidates and the second column the used algorithm.
+The first column indicates the number of candidates and the second column the used algorithm (cf. above).
 Further the order indicates the noise level.

 With a given candidate file we can generate the bar charts:
 ```bash